awslabs/amazon-ec2-instance-qualifier/README.md

         [OPTIONAL] AWS Region to use for API requests -subnet string
         [OPTIONAL] subnet id
-  -target-utilization int
-        [REQUIRED] % of total resource used (CPU, Mem) benchmark (must be an integer). ex: 30 means instances using less than 30% CPU and Mem SUCCEED
   -test-suite string
         [REQUIRED] folder containing test files to execute -timeout int